 Integrity, honesty: Does the manager appear transparent and honest?
 Or do they show bad faith?
 What do they value in their work?

-Respect for people, justice and fairness: Do they speak negatively or in a demeaning way about former employees, customers or other company departments?
-A good manager recognises the good qualities in others, does not take ownership of other people’s work and treats all team members equally.
+Respect for people, justice, and fairness: Do they speak negatively or in a demeaning way about former employees, customers, or other company departments?
+A good manager recognizes the good qualities in others, does not take ownership of other people’s work, and treats all team members equally.

 Some questions you could ask the potential manager directly:

 - What are the main qualities you expect from your future employees?

 - What would my onboarding and training be like if I joined the team?

 - Can you tell me a bit more about the team I might work with if I join the company?

 - What makes you proud of your team?
 Which aspects do you expect improvement on?

 - Could you tell me a little more about the processes set up within the team?